Glossary

 Carbon footprint

-The carbon footprint is the total amount of greenhouse gas emissions caused by a company, a private individual, an event, a product or a service over a certain period of time.
+Total amount of greenhouse gas emissions caused by a company, a private individual, an event, a product or a service over a certain period of time.

 Cash equivalents